Multiple injuries in State Highway 29 crash near Tauriko, Tauranga

 There was no information on diversions yet, she said.

-A Fire and Emergency NZ spokeswoman said no people had been trapped but people had still been in the vehicles on arrival.
+A Fire and Emergency NZ spokeswoman said no people had been trapped but people were still in the vehicles when they arrived.

-She said there were no serious injuries.
-Crews were still on the scene.

 They sent two appliances to the four-car crash, she said.